lotockib/nanodegree/0_cpp_foundations/3_multi_file_programs/multi_file_program_notes.md

 ### CMake
 - CMakeLists.txt can live in every directory
+- Please note that CMake isn't a build system.
+It's a build system generator.
+This is why we need to invoke make after running CMake.
+Running CMake generates Makefiles with the appropriate platform dependencies, and running make uses them.
+- FYI of [how to write makefiles](https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html) (don't need to actually do this, Cmake does it for us)
 - Inside:
   - minimum cmake version specified
   - sent environmental variable